GXboy12345/autosort-scripts/README.md

 ## How It Works

-1. The script prompts you to choose between Desktop organization or custom folder selection
+1. **Startup Menu**: The script prompts you to choose between Desktop organization or custom folder selection
-2. If you choose custom folder, a folder selection dialog opens to let you pick any directory
+2. **Folder Selection**: If you choose custom folder, a native macOS folder picker dialog opens to let you pick any directory
-3. Loads the configuration from `autosort_config.json` (creates default if not exists)
+3. **Configuration Loading**: Loads the configuration from `autosort_config.json` (creates default if not exists)
-4. Creates an `Autosort` folder in the selected directory
+4. **Directory Creation**: Creates an `Autosort` folder in the selected directory
-5. Scans all files in the selected directory (excluding those in `.sortignore`)
+5. **File Scanning**: Scans all files in the selected directory (excluding those in `.sortignore`)
-6. Categorizes each file based on its extension using the configuration
+6. **Categorization**: Categorizes each file based on its extension using the configuration
-7. Moves files to appropriate subfolders within `Autosort`
+7. **File Moving**: Moves files to appropriate subfolders within `Autosort`
-8. Handles naming conflicts by appending numbers or timestamps
+8. **Conflict Resolution**: Handles naming conflicts by appending numbers or timestamps

 ## Safety Features